SoftacomCompany/Delphi-YOLO-ONNX-RuntimeWrapper/README.md

 - **ONNXRT.Utils.pas**

-  These are the common functions used by the ONNX Runtime wrapper library classes.
+  These are the common functions used by the YOLO ONNX Runtime wrapper library classes.

 - **ONNXRT.Classes.pas**